Ironsides/ironsides/CONTRIBUTING.md

 <https://drive.google.com/folderview?id=0B4WQgvqBs9InbmxhVGVCSm9xeFE&usp=sharing>

-The maintainer will receive an e-mail about any edit or comment you make via Google Drive.
+The facilitator will receive an e-mail about any edit or comment you make via Google Drive.

 #### Redlines

-If you would prefer to send a more traditional redline with proposed changes and comments, you can send them to Ironsides' maintainer at <kyle@kemitchell.com> or Kyle E. Mitchell, 156 Second Street, San Francisco, California 94105.
-The maintainer will not accept e-mail or hard copy contributions of comments alone.
+If you would prefer to send a more traditional redline with proposed changes and comments, you can send them to Ironsides' facilitator at <kyle@kemitchell.com> or Kyle E. Mitchell, 156 Second Street, San Francisco, California 94105.
+The facilitator will not accept e-mail or hard copy contributions of comments alone.

-The maintainer will make every effort to process and share well-considered proposals with the community.
-The maintainer may ignore submissions that seem spurious, nettlesome, or duplicative of proposals already accepted or declined by the community.
+The facilitator will make every effort to process and share well-considered proposals with the community.
+The facilitator may ignore submissions that seem spurious, nettlesome, or duplicative of proposals already accepted or declined by the community.

 ##### Format